 I might have to get in on the touchdown dance next time I get in the end zone.
 I’ve already done the dunk (and that’s against the rules now — thanks, NFL), and you know if I score at home in Oakland I’m going right back to the Black Hole.
 Hopefully it happens soon, because it’s been too long.

-But coach, listen: It’s already Week 17, so don’t be afraid to slide it in this week.
+So don’t be afraid to slide it in this week, coach.
 You know I’m ready.